AndrewJVella/Keybird-Password-Manager/README.txt

 -FIRST START UP-
 To download from Github select the zip file "Keybird Inside", click on it, then click "view raw".

 Keybird is stored inside the zip directory (or folder) "Keybird Inside".
-Open the zip, then open Keybird and click start.bat.
-A dialouge box should pop up, click "Extract all" and save it to the Desktop.
+Open the zip, then open Keybrid and click start.bat.
+A dialogue box should pop up, click "Extract all" and save it to the Desktop.
 You will not have to extract it again.
 Open the Keybird directory again and click start.
-At this point, a blue box will appear that reads "Windows Protected Your PC", this is a rightly paranoid security mesasure to protect you from malware.
+At this point, a blue box will appear that reads "Windows Protected Your PC", this is a rightly paranoid security measure to protect you from malware.
 I gave you my email and my source code (in src).
 You can decide what to do next.

 If you still want to try Keybird.
 You should click the underlined text "More Info", and then click run.
 A window